 An image can be prefixed with a registry address by re-tagging it.
 The following commands will download Alpine Linux, create a new tag for the downloaded image and push that tag to our private registry:

-$ docker image tag alpine:3.9 localhost:5000/alpine:3.9
+$ docker image pull alpine:3.9 $ docker image tag alpine:3.9 localhost:5000/alpine:3.9 $ docker image push localhost:5000/alpine:3.9

-As the new image tag has been prefixed with localhost:5000, which is the exact address of the private-registry container, Docker pushes the image to the local registry where it is completely decoupled from the user space Docker storage.
+container, Docker pushes the image to the local registry where it is completely decoupled from the user space Docker

 This also means that we can remove the downloaded Alpine image as well as the tagged image:

-$ docker image rm alpine:3.9
+$ docker image rm alpine:3.9 $ docker image rm localhost:5000/alpine:3.9

-Pulling the tagged image from the local registry works analogous to docker image push.
+Pulling the tagged image from the local registry works analogous to docker image push

 $ docker image pull localhost:5000/alpine:3.9